yumu987/tetris/README.md

 It is an exercise for me to have a play with and improve my python coding skills.

-All recourses I used to learn is in Chinese language.
+All recourses I used to learn is in Chinese / Mandarin.
 If you want to have a play with or take a look at these recourses, you need to understand Chinese / Mandarin.

 To view how to do this, please follow this video instruction: